Australia & New Zealand

 View All Destinations

-When your cruise ship arrives for a port of call, we have a day to acquaint ourselves with this new community.
+When your cruise ship arrives for a port of call, we have time to acquaint ourselves with this new community.
 You can count on delightful curiosities and shops ready for your business as soon as you descend the gangway into town, but cruise lines also provide a series of shore excursions you could purchase.
 Whether by motorcoach, float plane or catamaran, these optional adventures showcase extraordinary environments or facilitate hands-on activities.

 Read on to learn more about some of our favorite excursions during our time at our Inside Passage port of call in Ketchikan.